mini2Dx/mini2Dx/jekyll/_posts/2017-01-18-adapative-ui-for-video-games.markdown

 While nothing here is groundbreaking, I feel the combination of these ideas into a single UI framework can significantly reduce cross-platform development time for developers and free them to focus more on other aspects of their game.

-If you’d like to learn more about mini2Dx’s implementation, the documentation can be found on the [https://github.com/mini2Dx/mini2Dx/wiki](mini2Dx wiki).
-If you have any questions I can be reached at [https://twitter.com/tom_cashman](@tom_cashman).
+If you’d like to learn more about mini2Dx’s implementation, the documentation can be found on the [mini2Dx wiki](https://github.com/mini2Dx/mini2Dx/wiki).
+If you have any questions I can be reached at [@tom_cashman](https://twitter.com/tom_cashman).